matiasbattocchia/dineros_bot/README.md

 General:

 1.  /explain command
 2. Balance aggregation to reduce DB stress
 3. True i18n (commands, money, etc.)
 4. Periodic remainders (rent, bills, etc.)
 5. Payment follow-ups
 6. Payment templates (same participants)
 7. Monthly balance auto-calculation
 8. 'Next payer' recommendation
 9. Basic math operands
 10. Contribution amount list in the same message (eggs 10, milk 20, bread 30)
-12. Corrections during payment
+11. Corrections during payment
-13. Numeral separator regular expression
+12. Numeral separator regular expression
-15. Use HTML instead of Markdown as it is more robust
+13. Use HTML instead of Markdown as it is more robust
-16. Translate written numbers to numbers from zero to twenty
+14. Translate written numbers to numbers from zero to twenty
-17. Some small talk ("I'm better than Splitwise" message when mentioned, <3 for appreciation, etc.)
+15. Some small talk ("I'm better than Splitwise" message when mentioned, <3 for appreciation, etc.)

 ### Bugs

-* Machine instances timeout
-* Expert payment advice does not reflect the one-payer-all-participants feature, and the expert payment does not inform about the participants
+* Expert payment advice does not reflect the one-payer-all-participants feature
-* Correct the calculation report for
-    - named non-contributors,
-    - negative contributions,
-    - zero total contribution and
-    - perfectly even contributions
+* Payments do not tell the participants included when doing one-payer-all-participants
+* Interactive command timeout.